top of page

 • Participants can either use their gloves and bags or order clean-up materials through our “T.R.A.S.H Community Cleanup Order Form”

-• Fill out and submit the Adoption Area Progress Report each time you complete a cleanup.
+• Fill out and submit the Progress Report each time you complete a cleanup.
 This form requires information such as number of trash bags filled and total pounds of trash collected.
 There is also an open response section where you can share with us additional information, such as the most common types of litter found, and the most unusual item found.

 • Please make use of your residential garbage, recycling, and bulk collection services to dispose of solid waste collected.
 Bulk items that are too large or heavy to fit into bags should be placed at the curb (not on the street).